-Morris was the first Kentuckian to be named to Fortune Magazine’s 40 Under 40 list and to be recognized as a Young Global Leader by the World Economic Forum.
+Fast Company named Rubicon to its prestigious annual list of the World’s Most Innovative Companies.
+Morris’s leadership earned him recognition as a Young Global Leader by the World Economic Forum.
 He is also the youngest inductee ever to the Kentucky Entrepreneur Hall of Fame.

-Morris is the founder of the Morris Foundation whose mission is to promote access to the American Dream for all Kentuckians.
-A generous benefactor to the University of Kentucky, Morris serves on the Deans Advisory Council and as the Entrepreneur in Residence at the Gatton College of Business and Economics at the University of Kentucky.
+Morris founded the Morris Foundation to provide Kentuckians with access to the American Dream and economic freedom and opportunity.
+He is a benefactor to the University of Kentucky, where he serves on the Dean’s Advisory Council and as Entrepreneur in Residence at the Gatton College of Business and Economics.